 The authorisation for placing in service of a railway subsystem is the recognition by the Member State that the applicant for this subsystem has demonstrated that it meets, in its design operating state, all the essential requirements of the Railway Interoperability Directive when integrated into the rail system.
 The applicant for an authorisation for placing in service of a subsystem shall establish an "EC" declaration of verification as described in the Interoperability Directive.
 These elements include in particular the reference to the TSIs and national rules applicable in order to meet the essential requirements set out in the same Directive.
 In addition to this declaration, the applicant also submits to the (railway) National Safety Authority the certificates of verification issued by a Notified conformity assessment Body and a technical file accompanying the EC declaration of verification.
-The National Safety Authority assesses these documents, in particular the aspects regarding technical compatibility and safe integration of subsystems within the vehicle, on the basis of the relevant TSIs and national rules and, where applicable, common safety methods on risk assessment.
+The National Safety Authority and safe integration of subsystems within the vehicle, on the basis of the relevant TSIs and national rules and, where applicable, common safety methods on risk assessment.